ladsmund/msp_group_project/README.md

 # Koshka - Group project for MPS 2015
 ##Homework 8

+### Overview

 ### Excecution
-The current version of Koshka is able to play Ptolemy's scale and the Bembe Wheel described in score files located in teh folder ./scores/
+The current version of our project, Koshka, is able to play Ptolemy's scale and the Bembe Wheel described in score files located in teh folder ./scores/

 The two parts of the homework can be played with the two commands: